Apostille attestation procedure in 3 simple steps

 Documents issued in one country should be authenticated or legalized to be used in another country.

-The other country will recognize those documents and will have the same legal value in the other country as the parent country in which documents are produced.
+After apostille the other country will recognize those documents and will have the same legal value in the other country as in the parent country in which documents are produced.

 Before the Hague Convention the authentication procedure was very difficult as there were many people involved in making a single document legal.
 The Hague Legalization Convention simplifies the procedures for documents if both countries are part of the convention.